retest/docs/docs/recheck-web/postpone-test-breakage.md

 </form>
 ```

 Because these identifiers are used in the test, this would tip of a typical Selenium test and make it fail without an actual problem in the web site—what is usually referred to as “breaking the test”.
-To showcase and verify this problem, we can simply change the used driver to the default `ChromeDriver` and comment out the recheck-specific `capTest()` and `cap()` method calls (using `//`).
+To showcase and verify this problem, we can simply change the used driver to the default `ChromeDriver` and comment out the recheck-specific `capTest()` method call (using `//`).
 Executing this test with a quick `mvn test -Dtest=MyUnbreakableTest` results in the dreaded `NoSuchElementException`.

 ![NoSuchElementException](NoSuchElementException.png)